jimhopp/chefspec_exploration/README.md

 To install: clone this repo, install Bundler (gem install bundler), and install the chefspec gems via bundler (bundle install).

-To run the tests: "rspec mytestcookbook/"
+To run the tests: "bundle exec rspec cookbooks/mytestcookbook/"